AdobeDocs/analytics-platform.en/help/stitching/explained.md

 ### Step 2: Replay stitching

-At regular intervals (once a week or once a day, depending on the chosen lookback window), replay stitching recalculates historical data based the most recent version of the identity graph at the time of the interval.
+At regular intervals (once a week or once a day, depending on the chosen lookback window), replay stitching recalculates historical data based on the most recent version of the identity graph at the time of the interval.

 With a replay stitching happening at 2023-05-13 16:30, with a 24-hour lookback window configuration, some events from our sample are re-stitched, indicated by ![Replay](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Replay_18_N.svg).